John Lennon’s music spoke to me before I was old enough to understand it.

 John Lennon’s Influence on the FIRE Movement

-I don’t really think so.
-Obviously, it’s not exactly what he was advocating for, but I think he would have celebrated individuals choosing to opt out of a society that is no longer working for us, however we can manage that.
-And in my opinion, that’s really what financial freedom is all about – rejecting the American Dream because we realized it’s nothing more than propaganda designed to keep us participating in the insidious work culture that the majority of people celebrate.
+That’s really what financial freedom is all about – rejecting the American Dream because we realize it’s nothing more than propaganda designed to keep us participating in the insidious work culture that the majority of people celebrate.

 Working Class Hero

 “You think you’re so clever and classless and free.
-But you’re still F@#*ing peasant as far as I can see”
+But you’re still F**ing peasants as far as I can see.”

-The song “Working Class Hero” was all about how the working class has been duped.
-We’ve been duped into thinking that it’s normal, even righteous, to sell all of our time and energy to a company in exchange for a few meager material possessions and the seemingly audacious expectation that we be allowed to pay for basic living expenses.
+The song “Working Class Hero” was about the massive duping of the working class.
+We’ve been tricked into thinking that it’s normal, even righteous, to sell all our time and energy to a company in exchange for a few meager material possessions and the seemingly audacious expectation that we can pay for basic living expenses.

 Then They Expect You to Choose a Career

-Most of Lennon’s political work is geared towards the anti-war effort and his ideal of communism rather than making fixes to capitalism, so much of it doesn’t really apply to the financial independence movement.
-However, that doesn’t mean that some of his other quotes and stories get to the heart of what the FIRE movement is all about.
+Most of Lennon’s political work is geared towards the anti-war effort and his ideal of communism rather than making fixes to capitalism, but many of his other quotes and stories get to the heart of what the FIRE movement is all about.

-There’s one story that’s often attributed to him that embodies it more than anything.
+There’s one story often attributed to him that embodies it more than anything.

 The Drive to Be Happy